-When having the higher ranking person in the reception room, he is supposed to be seated in front of the Tokonoma.
+When having the highest ranking person in the reception room, he is supposed to be seated in front of the Tokonoma.

-The Tokonoma consists of Otoshigake (a bar placed across the upper part of the tokonoma), Tokobashira (alcove post), Tokogamachi (the vertical board that connects a frameless tokonoma to the floor), which enclose the Tokonoma squarely.
+The Tokonoma consists of Otoshigake (a bar placed across the upper part of the alcove), Tokobashira (alcove post), Tokogamachi (the vertical board that connects a frameless alcove to the floor), which enclose the Tokonoma squarely.

 It looks like a huge frame.